arduina/arduina.net/_site/master/socialshaping.md

 2. Actor-Network-Theory (Latour et. al.)

 Previous theories often neglected the influence of technology upon social relations.
-- Technology and Society are mututally constitutive.
+- Technology and Society are mutually constitutive.
-- The human use of material resources and symbold enables large-scale-societies.
+- The human use of material resources and symbols enables large-scale-societies.
-- Explanations of our society would alway recur to technology, which differntiates us from Baboons.
+- Explanations of our society would alway recur to technology, which differentiates us from Baboons.
 - Society and technology are made of the same stuff: Networks linking human beings and non-human entities (actants)